+There are few natural waterways to be found within this Catchment Asset.
 The Mallee Waterway Strategy (2014-22) identifies priority reaches for future management using an Asset Based Approach; facilitating targeted planning and implementation processes to deliver greatest social, cultural and economic returns on our efforts.
 Each River asset occurring within this Catchment Asset is ascribed a priority of 'high', 'medium', 'low', or 'additional' under this framework.

-Based on the available data concerning their extent, quality and policy significance within this landscape, the Rivers within this Catchment Asset are considered to be of very high value.
+Based on the available data concerning their extent, quality and policy significance within this landscape, the Rivers within this Catchment Asset are considered to be of medium value.